Austinet/Javascript_Counter_By_Austinet_Side_Hustle_Project/README.md

 ### What I learned

-I learnt quite a lot about Javascript while carrying out this task, how to add event listeners, how to target HTMl elements and modify their content using Javascript.
+I learnt quite a lot about Javascript while carrying out this task, how to add event listeners, how to target HTML elements and modify their content using Javascript.

 ```html
 <div class="container">